London urban sits

 Depends on the sit.
 London and most urban sits don't need a car.
 Rural England, Wales, and Scotland sits often do.
 EU and US driving licences are typically valid for short visits — check the UK government website for current rules.
 Many homeowners include a car for the sit.

 EU citizens need to follow visitor rules — typically 6 months as a tourist.
 US, Canadian, Australian, and most other visa-free countries can stay up to 6 months.
-Housesitting itself isn't paid work, so no work visa needed.
-Confirm with current UK government guidance for your passport.
+An unpaid house-sitting exchange isn't paid work, so no work visa is needed — but confirm with current UK government guidance for your passport.

 Year-round availability?